 The major differences between the jobs held by local workers of the City of Mandurah and Western Australia were:

-- A larger percentage of local workers employed in the field of Retail Trade (20.4% compared to 10.2%)
+- A smaller percentage of local workers employed in the field of Mining (0.6% compared to 9.2%)

 The number of local workers in the City of Mandurah increased by 3,269 between 2016/17 and 2021/22.